• Presentation of The Spacecraft Encyclopedia

 • Table 6 - Success and Failure Ratio

-• Table 7 - Spacecrafts Failure Modes
+• Table 7 - Spacecraft Failure Modes

 • Table 8 - Civilian Families Statistics